cake-contrib/Cake.Recipe/docs/input/docs/fundamentals/set-parameters.md

 true
 ```

-### shouldRunDotNetCorePack
+### shouldRunDotNetPack

 By default, Cake.Recipe assumes that any NuGet packages are generated via the presence of nuspec files in correct folder.
-However, it is possible to force the execution of .Net Core pack by setting this parameter to true.
+However, it is possible to force the execution of .NET pack by setting this parameter to true.

 Type: `bool`